futrime/lip/docs/commands/lip_install.md

 `lip install` has several stages:

 1. Identify the base requirements.
 The user supplied arguments are processed here.
-2. Fetch tooths and resolve dependencies.
-Dependencies will be resolved as soon as tooths are fetched.
+2. Fetch teeth and resolve dependencies.
+Dependencies will be resolved as soon as teeth are fetched.
-3. Install the tooths (and uninstall anything being upgraded)
+3. Install the teeth (and uninstall anything being upgraded)

 Note that `lip install` prefers to leave the installed version as-is unless `--upgrade` is specified.